alexanderbarton/lansnoop/events/README.md

 # Conventions

  * Objects have a unique ID stored in their `id` field.
-This ID will be unique among that type of object.
-(At least.)
+ * Object IDs will be unique among all objects.
+ * They won't be re-used to identify a different object after the first's object's lifetime is over..
+ * Object IDs are always greater than 0.
+(0 is reserved to mean "nothing".)
  * Objects refer to other objects via a `foo_id` field.
  * An object is "done" when its `fini` field is set.
 Once set, the object won't be updated again.
 It's safe to delete it.
  * No object will refer to a "fini" object.